NextSDS Logo

 The signal word is warning.

-Malic Acid. is a solid appearing as white, crystalline, solid. with white color.
+Malic Acid is a white, crystalline, solid. appearing as white, crystalline, solid. with white color.
 It has odourless. odor.

 See Section: 7.3